chendaniely-teaching/2016-04-13-dib-git-intermediate/README.md

 This is an edit from github

-Today we will discuss: conflicts, braches, merging, pull requests, forks, etc...
+Today we will discuss:

+- conflicts
+- braches
+- merging
+- pull requests
+- forks
+- etc...